timgit/pg-boss/docs/usage.md

 await boss.publish('hey-there', { msg:'this came for you' })
 ```

-Since it is responsible for both schema migrations and monitoring jobs for expiration and archiving, `start()` should be called once and only once per backing database store.
-Once this has been taken care of, if your use cases demand additional instances for job processing, you should use `connect()`.
+Since it is responsible for both schema migrations and monitoring jobs for expiration and archiving, at least 1 instances of `start()` should be used per database.
+If your deployment requires additional instances for job processing, you may use either `start()` or `connect()`.
 If the required database objects do not exist in the specified database, **`start()` will automatically create them**.
 The same process is true for updates as well.
-When you call `start()`, if a new schema version is found,  pg-boss will **automatically migrate the internal storage to the latest installed version**.
+If a new schema version is required, pg-boss will automatically migrate the internal storage to the latest installed version.

 > While this is most likely a welcome feature, be aware of this during upgrades since this could delay the promise resolution by however long the migration script takes to run against your data.
-For example, if you happened to have millions of jobs in the job table just hanging around for archiving and the next version of the schema had a couple of new indexes, it may take a handful of seconds before `start()` resolves.
+For example, if you happened to have millions of jobs in the job table just hanging around for archiving and the next version of the schema had a couple of new indexes, it may take a few seconds before `start()` resolves.
+Most migrations are very quick, however, and are designed with performance in mind.

-> As stated above, you should only have 1 instance running `start()` at a time, but if you have requirements that involve a rolling release deployment strategy, overlapping 2 instances, where 1 has already been running for a bit, will not re-issue additional maintenance commands, as maintenance operations are also bound to concurrency-safe internal queues.
-Having mentioned this, pg-boss's initial schema creation and migration **are not** concurrency-safe.
-You should not attempt to run `start()` in multiple instances at the exact same time.
-This is an area of future development interest, however.
+Additionally, all schema operations, both first-time provisioning and migrations, are nested within advisory locks to prevent race conditions during `start()`.
+Internally, these locks are created using `pg_advisory_xact_lock()` which auto-unlock at the end of the transaction and don't require a persistent session or the need to issue an unlock.
+This should make it compatible with most connection poolers, such as pgBouncer in transactional pooling mode.

+One example of how this is useful would be including `start()` inside the bootstrapping of a pod in a ReplicaSet in Kubernetes.
+Being able to scale up your job processing using a container orchestration tool like k8s is becoming more and more popular, and pg-boss can be dropped into this system with no additional logic, fear, or special configuration.

 ## `stop()`